sara-nl/sdrdocs/source/pages/basics/basic_usage.rst

     **Community** is a group of common users that are part of a research domain or initiative

-    See :ref::`Objects <advanced-objects` for more information on object types.
+    See :ref:`Objects <advanced-objects>` for more information on object types.

 The top region allows searching for deposits and collections immediately.
 It supports faceted search by prepending a field (e.g. 'title') before your search term, for example 'title:data'.